Observation of edge solitons and transitions between them in a trimer circuit lattice

-From Fig. \ref{fig1}b, when the SPDT switches are connected to the DC voltage sources, the capacitors $C_{\text{A,B}}$ and diodes $C_{\text{v}}$ are charged to the constant voltages $V_{\text{DC}}^{\text{A,B}}$.
-This charging operation corresponds to preparing the initial state, and the phase of this initial state can be adjusted by the DC voltage sources.
-Once the SPDT switches are simultaneously toggled to the circuit nodes, the charged capacitors and diodes discharge, with the temporal evolution of the initial voltage distribution governed by Eqs. (\ref{eq1})-(\ref{eq3}) (see Supplementary Note 1 for circuit equations and implementation of quench dynamics).
-The voltage envelopes at the circuit nodes represent the wave functions at the sites of the nonlinear trimer lattice, while the resonant frequencies of the circuit lattice correspond to the energy spectra.
+From the EC schematic and illustration of quench dynamics shown in Figs. \ref {fig1}b and c, respectively, it is seen that, when the SPDT switches are connected to the DC voltage sources, capacitors $C_{\text{A,B}}$ and diodes $ C_{\text{v}}$ are charged to constant voltages $V_{\text{DC}}^{\text{A,B}}$.
+The charging operation corresponds to the preparation of the initial state.
+When the SPDT switches are simultaneously toggled to the circuit nodes, the instantaneous voltages at the two leftmost circuit nodes are given by $\psi_{1}^{\text{A}}=V_{\text{DC}}^{\text{A}}$ and $\psi_{1}^{\text{B}}=V_{\text{DC}}^{\text{B}}$, while all other nodes have zero voltage.
+This moment is recorded as $t=0$.
+It is worth noting that the phase of the initial state can be adjusted using the DC voltage sources.

+At $t > 0$, the charged capacitors and diodes discharge.
+Under the slowly-varying envelope approximation, which is ensured by the conditions $C_{1,2} \ll C_{\text{A}} + C_{\text{L}}$ and $C_{\text{L}}-C_{\text{v}} \ll C_{\text{A}} + C_{\text{L}}$ (see the parameters for circuit components in Methods, Sample fabrication and measurement), the time evolution of the initial voltage distribution is governed by equations that take the same form as Eqs. (\ref{eq1})-(\ref{eq3}) (for the derivation of the EC equations, see Supplementary Note 1; for the detailed implementation of the quench dynamics, refer to Methods, Sample Fabrication and Measurement, and Supplementary Note 1).
+In contrast to previous work that begins with the Lagrangian \cite{nelectron1-178}, we present an ab initio derivation starting from the Kirchhoff circuit equations.
+These time-dependent equations are fundamental for conducting the study of quench dynamics.